-Investment results The following bar chart shows how the fund's investment results have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compare with a broad measure of securities market results and other applicable measures of market results.
+Investment results The following bar chart shows how the investment results of the Class 4 shares of the fund have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compare with a broad measure of securities market results and, if applicable, other measures of market results that reflect the fund's investment universe.
 This information provides some indication of the risks of investing in the fund.
 Past investment results are not predictive of future investment results.
-Updated information on the fund's investment results can be obtained by visiting capitalgroup.com.
+Updated information on the fund's investment results can be obtained by visiting capitalgroup.com/afis.